Straight to your inbox

-With your well-thought-out From name, subject line and preheader text driving opens, it’s time to focus on click-through rates with quality body content.
+With your well-thought-out “from” name, subject line, and preheader text driving opens, it’s time to focus on click-through rates with quality body content.

-The truth however, is quite the opposite.
 Good writing isn’t about using any particular magic words, but about getting your audience to understand your offering and the benefits it brings them in the simplest way possible, as that’s what drives people to purchase.

-Freshbooks do a great job of making it crystal clear what the product does and what the benefits are for the user (get cash for unpaid invoices).
+Freshbooks does a great job of making it crystal clear what the product does and what the benefits are for the user (get cash for unpaid invoices).
 There’s no jargon or buzzwords, just some simple content that makes it clear what the offer is.

 While your product may be different, there are a number of formulas you can use to help you write great email content.
 The PAS, 4 P’s, and BAB formulas are all easy to follow frameworks that help marketers like you write high performing email campaigns by positioning your product or service as the solution to your customer’s pain points.